Kenmac589/lab-analysis/analysis-notes/kinematic_analysis.md

 ## 1-6 RAP M1 preDTX

+- Caveat similar to 1yrShamPvCre-1 where analyzed with previous model.

 - 0.100 non --> 0 to 2
+    - Hip height noticeably higher at ~ 2.0
+    - vid 2 isn't greatest consider excluding
 - 0.100 per --> 10 to 17
+    - vid 10 may be okay maybe not
+    - on vid 11 there might be a artifact from dlc or a fall, unclear.
+    - vid 13 for per is pretty solid for a front runner
+    - vid 17 also seems solid
 - 0.100 sin --> 18 to 20
+    - Don't seem too bad